acremonezi/acremonezi/README.md

 <br>

 ## Languages, Frameworks, Tools and etc
-The ones I used to use, the ones I am currently using and also The ones I am currently learning.
+The ones I used to use, The ones I am currently using and also The ones I am currently learning.

 0. **Linux Distros**
      1. Fedora Desktop with GNOME